arashi-software/dye/README.md

 nimble bi # Build and install dye
 ```
 #### Binary
-There are many binaries for different platforms on the github releases page
+There are many binaries for different operating systems and architectures on the github releases page

 ### Usage
 ```bash